nobias-fht/advanced-scripting/docs/course/pipelines/advanced_segmentation/loading_data.md

     run("Split Channels");
     ```

 While we know that C1 is the nuclei, and C2 and C3 are the markers, each will have a different suffix reflecting the file name.
 This will make it difficult later on, so let's rename the files for simplicity, like we did before.
-Unfortunatley, we can't just select the windows by name.
+Unfortunately, we can't just select the windows by name.
 We have to be a little more clever!

 First, we need to get a list of all the open windows.
 For this we can use the following function:
 ```javascript title="getting a list of open windows"